JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ### Emoji selector
 - Make the emoji selector work for the create post wizard

+### User and trend suggestion in the edit post view
+- Add user and trend suggesting in the edit post text area
+- Make the text blue when you are editing it

 ### Bug alert
 - Button cant appear inside of a button for the share modal #DONE
 - The buttons are too cramped, I should add another column on phone screen sizes and make it wider #DONE